-Dr. Vikram Gorantla from the UPMC Hillman Cancer Center discusses why it’s important to talk with your doctor and resume care if you’ve delayed appointments due to COVID-19.
+Dr. Vikram Gorantla from the UPMC Hillman Cancer Center discusses why it’s important to talk with your doctor and resume health care if you’ve delayed appointments due to COVID-19.

 Never Miss a Beat!